syke99/escargot/README.md

 // printHelloWorld is the function to be tried.
 The function signature
 // must match func(args argument.Arguments) *shell.Shell
 func printHelloWorld(args argument.Arguments) *shell.Shell {
+	// create a "Shell" to hold your values and/or error res := shell.FreshShell()

 	// get the argument with the value "hello" helloWorld, err := args.GetArg("hello")